View basket (0 items $0.00)

 Arm balances are a vital part of the yoga practice, but they can be overlooked since they are so challenging.
 Regardless of the arm balance you choose, start by bearing weight on the hands and get familiar with the shape of the pose before doing it.

 Before you can choose an arm balance, let’s define them: an arm balance is any asana in which your hands are your foundation.

-This means Bharmanasana (Tabletop Pose), Phalakasana (Plank Pose) (above), Chaturanga Dandasana (Four-Limbed Staff Pose) (photo left) and Adho Mukha Svanasana (Downward Facing Dog Pose) are all arm balances.
+This means Bharmanasana (Tabletop Pose), Phalakasana (Plank Pose) (above), Chaturanga Dandasana (Four-Limbed Staff Pose) (photo below) and Adho Mukha Svanasana (Downward Facing Dog Pose) are all arm balances.
 In fact, these are your fundamentals when it comes to balancing on your hands.
 Your arm balance sequence could very well be a sequence for Chaturanga Dandasana or Downward Facing Dog Pose, or it could be more complex such as Bhujapidasana (Shoulder Pinching Pose) or Parsva Bakasana (Side Crow Pose).

 Choose a pose that you have a firm understanding of and also a pose that is appropriate for your practice level.

 2. Start with Chaturanga Dandasana and Phalakasana for Shoulder Stability